Are you on the hunt for a metal detector that can work in tougher environments? If so, you’re not alone!

 Automatic Ground Balance

 The biggest challenge you will encounter once you start venturing to other searching environments is ground mineralization.
 There are minerals in the ground wherever you go.
 However, some areas have significantly higher mineralization than others.

 The problem with ground mineralization is that it affects the overall magnetism of the soil.
 Those trace metals can trip up cheaper detectors, rending them useless.

-With a built-in ground balance system, the AT Pro is capable of overlooking those minerals.
+With a built-in ground balance system, the AT Pro metal detector is capable of overlooking those minerals.
 It reduces ground noise so that you can focus on finding objects of value.

 The cool thing about the AT Pro is that the entire system is automatic.
 The Fast Track Ground Balance feature will detect the ground mineralization levels and adjust accordingly.
 It even works in salt water, which is notorious for affecting electronics.

 Earlier, we mentioned that the Garrett AT Pro’s Iron Audio system works alongside its notch discrimination feature.
 Notch discrimination is a must-have if you’re serious about finding valuable items.

 Let’s face it: metal detectors come across tons of junk.
 There are far more trash metals out there than valuable ones.
 A notch discrimination filter allows you to ignore those metals.
 Metal detectors work by analyzing various levels of conductivity.
 A filter allows you to “notch” out certain segments of the conductivity spectrum.
 This effectively ignores non-ferrous junk metals.
 The AT Pro has 40 different levels of discrimination.